-We train an unconditional diffusion model on cardiac label maps similarly to~\citet{kadry2024probing}.
-We use a convolutional VAE to compress the voxel-space segmentation into a latent representation by a factor of four and train a diffusion model denoiser that consists of a convolutional U-Net with self-attention layers (further details in \cref{appdx:model}).
-To compute our geometric guidance loss, we take the weighted sum of the individual geometric moment losses, where the guidance weights $\lambda_i$ are tuned experimentally (see \cref{appdx:guidance}).
+We train an unconditional diffusion model on cardiac label maps similarly to~\citet{kadry2024probing} (further details in \cref{appdx:model}).
+To compute our geometric guidance loss, we use the weighted sum of the individual geometric moment losses, where the guidance weights $\lambda_i$ are tuned experimentally (\cref{appdx:guidance}).